betaflight/betaflight/docs/development/Blackbox Internals.md

 This header provides the reference voltage that will be used by predictor #9.

 #### minthrottle
-This header provides the minimum value sent by Cleanflight to the ESCs when armed, it is used by predictor #4.
+This header provides the minimum value sent by INAV to the ESCs when armed, it is used by predictor #4.

 #### Additional headers
 The decoder ignores headers that it does not understand, so you can freely add any headers that you require in order to properly interpret the meaning of the logged values.

 For example, to create a graphical displays of RC sticks and motor percentages, the Blackbox rendering tool requires the additional headers "rcRate" and "maxthrottle".
 In order to convert raw gyroscope, accelerometer and voltage readings